bannzai/ResourceKit/README.md

 ## Help:
 ##### Q.When want to use a Third party UI Library, how should it be done
 A. You can write `import CustomView` to `ResourceKit.generated.swift`.
-And build again, but It's left `import CustomView` logic!
+And build again, but It's left `import CustomView`!